thmsdnnr/javascript30/README.md

 I'm doing this along with my FreeCodeCamp projects on my quest to become a Front-End Developer.
 Huzzah!

 ##STATUS: GOAL FINISH BY TUESDAY JAN 10 2017
+##RESULT: Finished initial push of all projects <WEDS JAN 11>.
+Can improve styling/add features on some but minimal feature set looks good!

 ###completed on:
 |project|date completed|